 - Construction licence: The main prerequisites are again protection of human health and the environment and compliance with the obligations stated in the general licence.
 The construction licence defines the capacity of the storage or disposal facility, the main elements of the technical implementation and the basic requirements regarding emergency preparedness.
-The licensing authority is the Federal Department of Environment, Transport, Energy and Communication (DETEC). - Operation licence: The main prerequisites for an operation licence are - compliance with the obligations of the general and construction licence, - protection of human health and the environment, - compliance with the nuclear safety and security requirements, - fulfilment of the requirements regarding staff, organisation, quality assurance and emergency preparedness.
+The licensing authority is the Federal Department of Environment, Transport, Energy and Communication (DETEC). - Operation licence: The main prerequisites for an operation licence are - compliance with the obligations of the general and construction licence. - protection of human health and the environment, - compliance with the nuclear safety and security requirements, - fulfilment of the requirements regarding staff, organisation, quality assurance and emergency preparedness.

 The operation licence defines in particular the limits for the discharge of radioactive substances into the environment and the radiological monitoring of the surroundings.
 It is granted by DETEC.
 The operation licence and the construction licence can be granted simultaneously if a final judgment of the safe operation is possible at this time.
-The Nuclear Energy Act states that the validity of an operation licence for a nuclear facility may be limited in time.
-The limitation of the operation licence of the Mühleberg NPP was revoked at the end of December 2009 by DETEC and confirmed by the Supreme Court in March 2013.
-Hence, all current operation licences for the Swiss nuclear facilities are not limited in time.
+All current operation licences for the Swiss nuclear facilities are not limited in time.

-- Decommissioning order: This applies to all nuclear facilities.
+Decommissioning order: This applies to all nuclear facilities.
 The order is based on the decommissioning project which has to be submitted by the owner of the facility upon termination of operation.
 It defines in particular the timetable and the steps of decontamination, dismantling and demolition, and the management of the radioactive waste arising.
 The authority giving the order is DETEC.
-After successful and complete decommissioning, DETEC declares that the former nuclear facility is no longer subject to the legislation on nuclear energy. - Closure order: This applies only to deep geological repositories.
+After successful and complete decommissioning, DETEC declares that the former nuclear facility is no longer subject to the legislation on nuclear energy.

+Closure order: This applies only to deep geological repositories.
 The order is based on the project for closure which has to be submitted by the owner of the repository.
 It is given by the Federal Council upon expiry of the monitoring period after termination of emplacement of waste packages.
 After closure the Federal Council may order further surface monitoring for a limited period of time, after which it will declare that the disposal facility is no longer subject to the nuclear energy legislation.